-For most organizations, work will never be the same as it was before the pandemic with working from anywhere models being the reality for the foreseeable future.
+For most organizations, work will never be the same as it was before the pandemic.
+Today, it seems that work from anywhere will be the reality for the foreseeable future.
 In some cases, business models had to change almost overnight to support digital options for customer service, delivery, or online ordering.
-And many employees and employers have discovered that some people are more productive or simply like working from home better than going into an office.
-And the resulting reduction in physical office overhead as well as expanded talent pool is highly attractive to many organizations.
+What’s more, many employees and employers have discovered that some people are more productive or simply like working from home better than going into an office.
+And the resulting reduction in physical office overhead and expanded talent pool is highly attractive to many organizations.
 So, the herculean effort IT teams made to get people set up with remote access certainly isn't going to go to waste.

-Supporting digital initiatives and a work-from-anywhere model has led to a dramatic increase in the exposed edges of the network.
+Supporting digital initiatives and a work-from-anywhere model has led to a dramatic increase in the exposed network edge.
 At the same time, malware, ransomware, and other threats continue to challenge organizations by exploiting poorly protected endpoint devices and home networks.
 The increasing sophistication of the threat landscape, demonstrated by the rapid increase in the number of remote workers coupled with serious concerns such as a seven-fold increase in ransomware during the last six months of 2020, not to mention the high profile cyberattacks that opened 2021, have shown the need for stronger endpoint security.

 Traditional first-generation endpoint protection platforms (EPP) that focused on threat intelligence-based prevention have given way to newer behavior-based protection approaches.
 But even so, prevention can never be 100% effective over an extended period of time, given the sophistication of today’s cyberthreats.